The Cumberland Throw

 Have you heard the one about the sporting arrangement that is ultimately a strategic regional partnership linked to international security relationships and Australia’s broader geopolitical interests in the Pacific?
 It was scarcely and very briefly covered a couple of years ago when the Chief’s venture was first announced.

-You may or may not have heard this narrative, it’s primarily based on hearsay; but based on what I have learned about media and its relationship with politics and law in my professional travels; if the BBC & SBS are all over it with credible sources but the Murdoch’s & Stokes’s are largely ignoring it, then it probably holds some weight.
+You may or may not have heard this narrative, it’s primarily based on hearsay; but the security agreement was referenced and dare I say it emphasised by both countries Prime Minister’s (Marape & Albanese) at the time of the Chief’s announcement.
+Plus, based on what I have learned about media and its relationship with politics and law in my professional travels; if the BBC & SBS are all over it with credible sources but the Murdoch’s & Stokes’s are largely ignoring it, then it probably holds some weight.

 I won’t go into it too much as this piece is already blurring the lines between Rugby League blog post and Four Corners investigation.
 But I will say, that from a CSR perspective it raises a contentious ethical debate around whether sport and international aide are being used as an instrument for political leverage.
 From a governance perspective, the central question becomes: